Students learn about the genres of myths, folktales, and fairy tales through participation in a variety of online activities.

 Tell students that now that they have gathered information about folktales, they are ready to explore writing one.
-Have students begin the Folktale Writing with Alma Flor Ada and Rafe Martin.
+Have students begin the Folktale Writing with Alma Flor Ada and Rafe Martin activity.

-- Step 3: Write Your Folktale: Suggest that small groups discuss the Alma's and Rafe's challenges on this page.
-Remind students also to refer to the Brainstorming tips as they draft their folktales.
+- Step 3: Suggest that small groups discuss the Alma's and Rafe's challenges on this page.
+Remind students also to refer to the Brainstorming tips as they write a draft of their folktales.

 Exploring Everyday Folklore (3-4 Days)

 Have students read "What Is Folklore?" and "Finding Folklore" and the samples of folklore provided in each.
 Invite volunteers to offer an example of each of the following kinds of lore: "children," "community," "family," "behavioral," and "oral."
 You may wish to rotate small groups of students to do the online reading or print out the appropriate pages for students to read offline.

 - Tell students they will research folklore with their family and then publish their findings online.